tionis/Web_Data_Engineering_Project/CONTRIBUTING.md

 Branches should(next to the master and develop branch) follow this naming convention: type/descriptor

 Following types can be used:
- - feat: Feature I'm adding or expanding
+ - feat: Feature adding or expanding
  - fix: Bug fix or experiment
- - wip: Works in progress; stuff I know won't be finished soon
+ - wip: Works in progress
  - junk: Throwaway branch created to experiment

 The descriptor can be any valid git branch name, as long as it is short and descriptive.